5 R-Rated X-Mas Movies to Give You Holiday Cheer

-[This is a re-post of an article we shared a couple years ago, but wanted to bring it back for those who missed it]
+[This is a re-post of an article we shared last holiday season, but wanted to bring it back for those who missed it]

 As comedian Jim Gaffigan pointed out in one of his comedy bits, Christmas behavior is insane.
 You put a tree in your house, and put lights on the outside.
 It’s also a holiday that was taken from the pagan celebration of the winter solstice and turned into Jesus’ birthday.
 And to be extra cynical, it’s a date intended to fuel consumerism and materialism.
 But none of that matters if you use it as an opportunity to gather around with loved ones, and have a good time.
 Classic movies like It’s a Wonderful Life, Miracle on 34th Street, and A Christmas Story are fun for the whole family, but just because it’s Christmas doesn’t mean it can only be kid-friendly.